WebOfTrustInfo/rwot6-santabarbara/draft-documents/btcr_resolver.md

 By: Kim Hamilton Duffy, Christopher Allen, Ryan Grant, Dan Pape

 This describes the process of resolving a BTCR DID into a DID Document.
 The draft reference implementation is available at https://github.com/WebOfTrustInfo/btcr-did-tools-js (see didFormatter.js).
-Note not all steps described in this document are implemented yet.
+Note that not all steps described in this document are implemented yet.

 [See the BTCR playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/) for a live demonstration.
 The BTCR playground uses the draft reference implementation BTCR DID resolver.